gitkraken/gk-dev-docs/gk-dev/gk-dev-insights.md

 #### Avoiding GitHub API rate limits

-If you're importing a large number of repositories—typically over 100, depending on size and commit history—you may encounter GitHub's hourly API rate limits.
+If you're importing a large number of repositories—depending on size and commit history—you may encounter GitHub's hourly API rate limits.
 This can temporarily throttle other GitHub services used by your organization.

 To avoid this, additional members of your organization can connect to Insights using a [Lead role](/gk-dev/gk-dev-organization/#roles).
-When multiple Leads are connected, GitClear distributes processing across their GitHub tokens to help avoid throttling.
+When multiple people are connected, the app distributes processing across their GitHub tokens to help avoid throttling.

 After the initial import is complete, rate limit issues are unlikely to recur.